iiab/iiab/roles/maps/README.md

 The new IIAB Maps lets you choose a configuration that works for you.
-Because we know your disk space is limited, we give you options for how much detail you want for vector (street) maps, satellite imagery, and (optional) [terrain (elevation)](#what-about-3d-terrain).
+Because we know your disk space is limited, we give you options for how much detail you want for vector (street) maps, satellite imagery, and optionally [terrain (elevation)](#what-about-3d-terrain).

 Similarly for [search](#can-i-try-out-search-which-is-still-experimental), we have a few options of different sizes.

-In addition, you can still download ["Full Quality Regions"](#full-quality-regions-experimental) for parts of the world that are important to you.
+In addition, you can download high-res rectangular ["Full Quality Regions"](#full-quality-regions-experimental) for parts of the world that are especially important to your community.
 If it's a small region, it won't take up much disk space.

 # How do I try IIAB's new maps as of 2026-03-04?